Riemann-Silberstein geometric phase in 4D polarization space: Abstract

 \section{Abstract}

-Geometric phases provide a powerful mechanism for light manipulation.
-In particular, the Pancharatnam-Berry (PB) phase has enabled optical metasurfaces with broad applications.
-However, the PB phase is based on polarization evolution in a two-dimensional space, which fails to account for other polarization degrees of freedom.
-Here, we generalize the concept of geometric phase to a four-dimensional (4D) Riemann-Silberstein (RS) space that characterizes the complete electromagnetic polarization, including electric, magnetic, and hybrid polarizations.
-We show that the 4D polarization evolution in the RS space can give rise to a new geometric phase—the RS phase—in addition to the PB phase.
-The PB phase depends on optical spin and usually manifests in circularly polarized light, whereas the RS phase depends on optical linear momentum and can manifest in arbitrarily polarized light.
-Their synergy provides a unified geometric framework for light propagation at interfaces and enables unprecedented high-dimensional light control.
-As a proof of principle, we propose and demonstrate RS metasurfaces capable of multiplexed wavefront shaping, which can reconfigure up to twelve distinct outputs via switching incident 4D polarization.
-Our work uncovers a new class of optical geometric phases, with promising applications in high-capacity optical communication, parallel information processing, and multifunctional nanophotonic design.
+\noindentGeometric phase is a far-reaching concept in quantum and classical physics.
+The first discovered geometric phase, the Pancharatnam-Berry (PB) phase, has profoundly shaped nanophotonics through metasurfaces.
+However, the PB phase arises from SU(2) polarization evolution and is constrained to a 2D polarization space, failing to capture the full polarization degrees of freedom.
+We generalize geometric phase to the 4D Riemann-Silberstein (RS) space that simultaneously describes electric, magnetic, and hybrid electric-magnetic polarizations.
+We show that SU(4) polarization evolution can generate a new geometric phase, the RS phase, alongside the PB phase.
+Unlike the PB phase that typically manifests in circularly polarized light, the RS phase can emerge in arbitrarily polarized light.
+Together, they enable a high-dimensional geometric framework for light propagation across general interfaces.
+We reveal that the phase shifts governed by Fresnel equations are direct manifestations of the RS-space geometric phases, integrating a century-old wave theory into this paradigm.
+We experimentally validate the framework using metasurfaces and achieve high-dimensional wavefront manipulation.
+Our work offers fundamental insights into the geometric nature of light-matter interactions, with implications for topological and non-Abelian physics in classical wave systems.